duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_30_demos/994_AMOD18_TheObstavoidAlgorithm.md

  * 1 : Networkx library was not found: Double check that all installations were completed IN the virtual environment, especially the requirements of duckietown-world.
  * 2 : duckietown-world was not found: Double check that all installations were completed IN the virtual environment, especially the setup of duckietown-world.
  * 3 : The duckiebot does not see and crashes in obstacles.
-Have you spawned to many obstacles / actors?
+Have you spawned too many obstacles / actors?
 We have seen that too many obstacles / actors introduce a delay into the simulation which makes it impossible to avoid them in an effective manner.

 ## Demo failure demonstration {#demo-theobstavoidalgorithm-failure}